New Toyota Celica In “Advanced Development”, Says Exec

 Celica revival rumours have been swirling for a while, but we first started taking them seriously last year when Toyota chairman and all-round cool guy Akio Toyoda outright stated: “I want to revive the Celica.”
 Since then, Best Car, a major Japanese car magazine and website, has repeatedly drip-fed alleged information about the car’s possible return.

 Toyota itself has dropped further hints, too.
 One of these came, rather unexpectedly, in Grip, a tie-in anime series that Toyota published on its US YouTube channel.
-The first episode of the second series features a blink-and-you’ll-miss-it scene showing a whiteboard in a Toyota Gazoo Racing workshop, on which a list of all the current sports car project Toyota is rumoured to be working on, including ‘Celica Mk8’.
+The first episode of the second series features a blink-and-you’ll-miss-it scene showing a whiteboard in a Toyota Gazoo Racing workshop, on which a list of all the current sports car projects Toyota is rumoured to be working on, including ‘Celica Mk8’.

 Is anyone helping Toyota develop the new Celica?